Operations Update – April 2017

-Operation IMPACT is the Canadian Armed Forces’ (CAF) contribution to the global coalition to dismantle and ultimately defeat Daesh.
+Operation IMPACT is the CAF contribution to the Global Coalition to dismantle and ultimately defeat Daesh.

 Operation UNIFIER | Ukraine

-Operation UNIFIER is Canada’s contribution to support Ukrainian forces through capacity building, in coordination with the U.S. and other countries providing similar training assistance.
+Operation UNIFIER is Canada’s contribution to support Ukrainian forces through capacity building, in coordination with the U.K., the U.S. and other countries providing similar training assistance.

 Operation REASSURANCE | Central and Eastern Europe

 From March 7 to March 31, 2017, about 200 members of the Operation REASSURANCE Land Task Force (LTF) participated in the multi-national Exercise ALLIED SPIRIT VI in Hohenfels, Germany.
 In addition to an infantry company, the LTF also provided logistics and medical support to the exercise.
 The goal of the exercise was to enhance the ability of military forces in Europe, including CAF members, to work together.

 From March 13 to 25, 2017, Her Majesty’s Canadian Ship St. John’s, its crew of about 240 personnel, and its CH-124 Sea King helicopter air detachment took part in Exercise DYNAMIC MANTA 2017 near Italy, the host nation.
 The aim of the exercise was to provide all participants with complex and challenging warfare training in order to enhance interoperability and skills in anti-submarine and anti-surface warfare.

 Operation REASSURANCE is the CAF’s support to NATO assurance and deterrence measures in Central and Eastern Europe.